pykong/YubiGuard/README.md

 - eliminated minor bugs which led to laggy or unreliable unlocking

 ### v 0.7
-- switched back from KeyEventListener to ZmqListener, as the former interfered with YubiKey release
+- switched back from KeyEventListener to ZmqListener, as the former interfered with YubiKey release (see issue)